Why Is The Statue Of Liberty Green: Science, History, and Symbolism

 The statue's exterior is made from about 3/32 inch thick copper, originally a shiny reddish-brown hue.
 Over time, exposure to the elements caused the copper to undergo a chemical reaction, transforming its surface and creating the verdigris patina we see today.

-Copper, like many metals, reacts with the oxygen in the air in a process called oxidation.
+Like many metals, copper reacts with the oxygen in the air in a process called oxidation.
 In the case of the Statue of Liberty, the oxidation process was hastened by the moist, salty air of New York Harbor.
 When copper oxidizes, it forms a greenish layer of copper oxide on its surface.
 This process began after the statue was unveiled and continued over the next few decades.

 However, the oxidation of copper doesn't stop at copper oxide.
 Over time, other elements in the air and rainwater, particularly sulfur and chlorine, interacted with the copper oxide to form copper sulfate, copper chloride, and copper carbonate.
 These compounds, collectively known as patina, are responsible for the statue's distinctive green color.